viralsolani/viralsolani.github.io/_posts/2025-05-12-what-is-kubernetes-and-components-overview.md.md

 ---
 layout: post
-title: "🚀 What is Kubernetes & Overview of Components"
+title: "What is Kubernetes & Overview of Components"
 date: 2025-05-12
 author: "Viral Solani"
 categories: